HIGHLIGHTS

 What is the Price of the Vivo X300 Pro in Nepal?

-If you look at Vivo’s recent launches like the V60 and V60 Lite, both came with noticeable price hikes compared to their predecessors.
-So, following that trend, the Vivo X300 Pro could very well see a similar jump.
+If you look at Vivo’s recent launches like the V60 and V60 Lite, both arrived with noticeable price hikes compared to their predecessors.
+So it wouldn’t be surprising if the upcoming Vivo X300 Pro follows the same trend.

 First, let’s get this out of the way.
 The Vivo X300 Pro isn’t a massive generational leap from the X200 Pro.
 It’s more of a fine refinement with small, iterative upgrades.
 And for a flagship that already checks all the boxes, that’s actually pretty hard to pull off.
 Just look at Samsung S25, where the biggest change was basically adding AI to the S24.